 So when you have that kind of power in the hands of corporate executives who are under pressure to maximize profits, then the mandate of journalists, which is find the truth.

-When I paid all that money to Boston University to get my master's degree in broadcast journalism, the theme was you are to go out in the marketplace and find the truth, O'Reilly.
+When I paid all that money to Boston University to get my master's degree in broadcast journalism, the theme was, you are to go out in the marketplace and find the truth, O'Reilly.

-By the way, you're you're revealing your age because it's been so many decades now that that's not happened.
+By the way, you're revealing your age because it's been so many decades now that that's not happened.

-And and that was the Watergate time.
+And that was the Watergate time.

 Yeah.